frederikstroem/date-picker/README.md

 # Date Picker
-A date picker to clipboard GUI written in Python.
+A date picker to clipboard written in JavaScript.